 - A demonym is the name for a resident of a community which is usually derived from (or is related to) the name of that community.
 In other words, it's how residents of Ansonia refer to themselves.
 It's important to note that there aren't any rules for taking a community's name and turning it into a demonym.
 A demonym is informal and while the majority of Ansonia may use one name, keep in mind that others may use something different.

 A demonym for Ansonia is Ansonian.

-For example: My cousin has moved to the other side of the state, yet he still thinks of himself as a Ansonian.
+For example: My father moved when young, yet he still thinks of himself as a Ansonian.